 Do you want a single ingredient for your dog training treats?
 No problem, PureBites contains precisely what it says: freeze-dried beef liver.
 Each treat contains just five calories.
 The beef’s sourced here in the U.S. The freeze-drying process keeps all of the protein and nutrients in place, giving your dog a healthy boost in their training session.

-Downsides?
+The downsides?
 If you don’t reseal the package, the treats get gummy.
 You may also see liver powder floating around in the bag.
-It isn’t harmful, it just may get all over your hand.
+It isn’t harmful; it just may get all over your hand.

 Stewart Pro Treat offers another freeze-dried option.
 Their freeze-dried beef livers come in handy cubes you can offer your dog as-is, or they break into smaller pieces.
 There’s no need to refrigerate the tub, and your dog will love the enticing aroma.
 Each cube is just six calories.